DoronF3/sns-web_socket_server/README.md

 # sns-web_socket_server
-A TypeScript implement websocket server to use for sns
+A TypeScript + nestJS implement websocket server to use for sns